MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   ### AdsSettingForIntrusiveAdsSites
   #### Ads setting for sites with intrusive ads

   #### Supported versions:
   - On Windows and macOS since 78 or later

   #### Description
   Controls whether ads are blocked on sites with intrusive ads.

-You can set this policy to one of the following options:
+Policy options mapping:

-* 1 = Allow ads on all sites.
+* AllowAds (1) = Allow ads on all sites

-* 2 = Block ads on sites with intrusive ads (Default value).
+* BlockAds (2) = Block ads on sites with intrusive ads.
+(Default value)

+Use the preceding information when configuring this policy.

   #### Supported features:
   - Can be mandatory: Yes